conarwelsh/nettuts-laravel4-and-backbone/README.md

 Very simple Exceptions, notice for the ValidationException, we can just pass it the failed validator instance, and it will handle the error messages accordingly!

 Now we need to define our error handlers, that will be called when one of these Exceptions are thrown.
+These are basically Event listeners, whenever one of these exceptions are thrown, it is treated as an Event and calls the appropriate function.
+It is very simple to add logging, or any other error handling procedures here.

 **app/filters.php**